 - Central pain: neurological condition caused by a dysfunction that affects the central nervous system and is resistant to treatment.
 This pain is usually sharp and burning with no clear cause.

-Though muscle relaxers are not usually effective, adjusting PD medications may help minimize “ The time period when levodopa begins to lose its effect and symptoms start to become more noticeable." episodes.
+Though muscle relaxers are not usually effective, adjusting PD medications may help minimize “wearing off" episodes.
 Physical therapy or surgery can improve pinched nerve pain, while BOTOX® injections may improve dystonia.

 Non-motor problems include those with the autonomic nervous system, which controls bodily functions, such as heart rate, blood pressure, sweating, sexual function and both gastrointestinal and urinary function.
 These can be among the most serious problems for people with PD.